npbtram0401/Data-cleaning_SQL/README.md

 # Data-cleaning_SQL
 This is a project on data cleaning and preparation using SQL.
 The original database in CSV format is located in the file club_member_info.csv.
 Here, we will explore the steps that need to be applied to obtain a cleansed version of the dataset.

-Below is an illustration of the first 10 rows of the data
+Let's inspect the initial rows to analyze the data in its original format.

 |full_name|age|martial_status|email|phone|full_address|job_title|membership_date|
 |---------|---|--------------|-----|-----|------------|---------|---------------|
 |addie lush|40|married|alush0@shutterfly.com|254-389-8708|3226 Eastlawn Pass,Temple,Texas|Assistant Professor|7/31/2013|